dskarbek/RPN-Lang/README.md

 ---- | -----
 `?:` | Ternary, or if-then-else, operator: "test a b ?:" evals to `a` if `test` is true and to `b` if `test` is false.
 `()` | Pop the top of stack and evaluates it as a RPNLang expression.
 Typically, the top of stack should be a `{ ... }` quoted expression.
-`?:->` | Does a ternary operator evaluation just like `?:` but then evaluates the result as an RPNLang expression.
-Good for when you are using the ternary operator for conditional evaluation.
-Literally equivallent to `?: ()`
-`{ ... }` | Quotes the enclosed tokens into a single token on the stack.
-Can be nested.
-This is primarily useful for defining expressions to pass to the eval operator
-`><` | Has no effect on the program, but sets a breakpoint so if the interpreter is running in a debug mode it can choose to stop at this point.
+`<>` | Has no effect on the program, but sets a breakpoint so if the interpreter is running in a debug mode it can choose to stop at this point.
 `!!` | Flushes the stack to output, joins all current values without delimiters and adds a newline to the end.
 If the stack is empty, does nothing.

 ## Variable operators